zanechua/website/src/posts/19-setup-gitlab-runners-in-kubernetes-k3s-part-2.md

 ## Change Log

+- `2023-08-04` - Added a note about potentially encountering an error running the helm command with regards to `credentials`
 - `2022-09-08` - Updated runner manifest to use the new `podSecurityContext` instead of `securityContext` and hide cluster certificate connection